 Athletics (NCAA Division III)

-Intercollegiate women’s teams include basketball, cross-country, field hockey, lacrosse, soccer, swimming, tennis, and volleyball.
-Intercollegiate men’s teams include basketball, cross-country, lacrosse, swimming, soccer, and volleyball.
+Intercollegiate women’s teams include basketball, cross-country, field hockey, lacrosse, soccer, softball, swimming, tennis, and volleyball.
+Intercollegiate men’s teams include baseball, basketball, cross-country, lacrosse, soccer, swimming, and volleyball.

-Wells has affiliated programs in Australia, Belize, China, Chile, Costa Rica, Denmark, England, France, Germany, Ireland, Italy, Japan, Kenya and Tanzania, New Zealand, Panama, Scotland, Senegal, Spain, Turks and Caicos Islands, and the United Kingdom.
-Additional affiliations include Cornell cross-registration program; the Salt Institute for Documentary Studies (Maine); and the Washington, D.C., Semester.
+Wells has affiliated programs in Australia, Belize, Cambodia, China, Chile, Costa Rica, England, Germany, Ireland, Italy, Japan, New Zealand, Peru, Panama, Scotland, South Africa, Spain, Tanzania, and the Turks and Caicos Islands.
+Additional affiliations include Albany Internship Experience and the Cornell cross-registration program.

 Nearly 100% of Wells students receive financial aid in the form of grants, scholarships, loans, and work-study.
-The cost of a Wells education is, in many cases, very competitive with the cost of most comparable schools.
+The cost of a Wells education is very competitive with the cost of most comparable schools.